成 indicating a change of state in Chinese

 In the following it is used to express breaking or cutting apart into a larger number of pieces:

-'A sword cut into the rock, which flared out a spark and snapped into two parts'
+'A sword cut into the rock, flaring out a spark and snapping into two parts'

 'Wang Sen picked up the telescope that he'd put on his straw hat, overcame the trembling of his hands, and observed "Judgement Day" being cut into more than forty pieces by the "flying edge"'